tstanford/bookmark-homepage/project/feature.md

 - Refactor: extract all API calls in bookmarkspage to a new BookmarksController class.

+- when admin user logs in for first time. force a password change.

 - add touch events for mobile. drag folders, drag icons.

 - implement jwt refresh tokens